AltGr/opam-wiki/Home.md

     $ opam install <package-of-your-choice>
     $ opam upgrade

+You'll also need to prepare your environment for using opam, which can be done by running.

+    $ eval `opam config -env`

+or

+    $ export `opam config -env`

+depending on your shell.

 Some issues to watch out for:

   - The extra call to  `opam upgrade` is necessary to deal with some